kembox/ansible/mox/README.md

 ```

 We still need to update DNS records at the end of the process ( just once though ).
 No magic with that step.
+When you finished with your DNS records.
+Make sure `meo-mox` service is started without any problem. ( see the log in `journalctl -fu meo-mox`).
+By default the webmail isn't opened to the internet, and it's ugly as well, use Thunderbird instead.
+I haven't tried with outlook but it should work as well.